uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 ## View your new deployment!

-Type your host name in your browser, and view your newly-deployed Gen3!
+Type your host site name (`localhost` if you deployed without an SSL) in your browser, and view your newly-deployed Gen3!

 ![Landing page for generic Gen3 deployment](../img/generic-Gen3-landing.png)